marijnh/Eloquent-JavaScript/05_higher_order.md

 // → ["Adlam", "Arabic", "Imperial Aramaic", …]
 ```

-Like `forEach` and `filter`, `map` is also a standard method on
+Like `forEach` and `filter`, `map` is a standard array method.
-arrays.

 ## Summarizing with reduce

 {{index [array, methods], "summing example", "reduce method"}}

-Another common pattern of computation on arrays is computing a single
+Another common thing to do with arrays is computing a single value
-value from them.
-Our recurring example, summing a collection of
+from them.
+Our recurring example, summing a collection of numbers, is
-numbers, is an instance of this.
-Another example would be finding the
+an instance of this.
+Another example would be finding the script with
-script with the most characters in the data set.
+the most characters.

+{{indexsee "fold", "reduce method"}}

-{{index [function, "higher-order"], "fold function"}}
+{{index [function, "higher-order"], "reduce method"}}

 The higher-order operation that represents this pattern is called
-_reduce_ (or sometimes _fold_).
-You can think of it as folding up the
+_reduce_ (sometimes also called _fold_).
+It builds a value by
+repeatedly taking a single element from the array and combining it
-array, one element at a time.
-When summing numbers, you'd start with
+with the previous value.
+When summing numbers, you'd start with the
-the number zero and, for each element, combine it with the current sum
+number zero and, for each element, add that to the sum.
-by adding.

-The parameters to the `reduce` function are, apart from the array, a
+The parameters to `reduce` are, apart from the array, a combining
-combining function and a start value.
+function and a start value.
 This function is a little less
-straightforward than `filter` and `map`, so pay close attention.
+straightforward than `filter` and `map`, so look closely.

 ```
 function reduce(array, combine, start) {